 Almost all known enzymes are proteins.
 The molecular weights of enzymes cover a wide range.
-For example, the enzyme ribonuclease is relatively small, having a molecular weight approximately 13,700.
+For example, the enzyme ribonuclease is relatively small, having molecular weight approximately 13,700.
 In contrast, aldolase, an enzyme of glycolysis, has a molecular weight of approximately 156,600.
 It is composed of four subunits, each with a molecular weight of about 40,000.
-Pyruvate dehydrogenase, which catalyzes the conversion of pyruvate to acetyl CoA, is a multienzyme complex in which the components are so tightly organized that the entire system can be isolated as a discrete, particulate entity from many tissues.
-The complex from pig heart has a molecular weight of about 1 x 10^7 ; each complex contains no fewer than 42 individual molecules, including several important and essential cofactors.
+Pyruvate dehydrogenase, which catalyses the conversion of pyruvate to acetylcoenzyme A, is a multi-enzyme complex in which the components are so tightly organised that the entire system can be isolated as a discrete, particulate entity from many tissues.
+The complex from pig heart has a molecular weight of about 1×10^7 .
+Each complex contains no fewer than 42 individual molecules, including several important and essential cofactors.
 The entire structure of the pyruvate dehydrogenase complex is required for catalysis.

 In addition to the protein component, many enzymes require non-protein constituents for their function as catalysts.
 These accessory moieties are variously termed prosthetic group, cofactor, and coenzyme.
-The term prosthetic group applies to any non-amino acid portion of a protein that confers on that protein some particular property.
-Prosthetic groups are connected to the protein part either covalently (hem in cytochromes) or non-covalently (hem in hemoglobin).
+The term prosthetic group applies to any non-amino acid portion of an enzyme that confers on that enzyme some particular property.
+Prosthetic groups are connected to the protein part either covalently (hem in cytochromes) or non-covalently (hem in haemoglobin).
 The term cofactor is also broadly defined.
-Small organic molecules such as phospholipids are essential to maintain certain enzyme proteins in a conformation suitable for catalysis (β-hydroxybutarate dehydrogenase), even though they do not directly participate in the catalytic event.
-Some enzymes require anion or cation cofactors such as the chloride ion.
-Many enzymes require a metallic ion to be present within the protein structure - they form the family known as metalloenzymes (e.g. carbonic anhydrase contains a zinc atom in every enzyme molecule).
+Small organic molecules such as phospholipids are essential to maintain certain enzyme proteins in a conformation suitable for catalysis (β-hydroxybutyrate dehydrogenase), even though they do not directly participate in the catalytic event.
+Some enzymes require a cation (e.g. magnesium) or less often an anion (e.g. chloride) as a cofactor.
+Enzymes that require a metallic ion to be present within the protein structure for their function form the family known as metalloenzymes (e.g. carbonic anhydrase contains a zinc atom in each molecule).
 The term coenzyme applies to organic molecules, often but not always derived from a vitamin, which are essential for activity of numerous enzymes.
-Some coenzymes are tightly bound to the protein portion of a given enzyme; indeed, the enzyme may be denatured when attempts are made to remove the coenzyme.
+Some coenzymes are tightly bound to the protein portion of a given enzyme; indeed, the enzyme may be denaturated when attempts are made to remove the coenzyme.
 In other instances the coenzyme is bound so loosely that simple dialysis will separate it from its protein partner.
 Coenzymes always participate in the catalytic reaction.
 The complete functional complex of protein plus all required accessory factors of any kind are known as the holoenzyme; the protein part, free of cofactors, is termed an apoenzyme.

 Probably the most striking property of enzymes is their specificity, even if it is not always absolute.
-Urease or catalase are the examples of enzymes with absolute specificity toward their substrates, chymotrypsin on the other hand shows a somewhat lesser specificity, it prefers to cleave peptide bonds in which one participant amino acid has an aromatic ring.
+Urease or catalase are the examples of enzymes with absolute specificity towards their substrates, chymotrypsin on the other hand shows a somewhat lesser specificity, it prefers to cleave peptide bonds in which one participant amino acid has an aromatic ring.

-Enzymes isolated from their natural sources can be used in vitro to study in detail the reactions they catalyze.
+Enzymes isolated from their natural sources can be used in vitro to study in detail the reaction they catalyse.
 Reaction rates may be altered by varying such parameters as pH or temperature, by changing the ionic composition of the medium, or by changing ligands other than the substrate or coenzymes.